Data

 Water Quality

-Arsenic; Nitrates; Hexavalent Chromium (Cr6); 1,2,3- Trichloropropane (123-TCP)
+Arsenic; Nitrates; Hexavalent Chromium (Cr[VI]); 1,2,3- Trichloropropane (123-TCP)

-This shapefile contains a feature class with polygons that show water quality values assigned from the California Office of Environmental Health Hazard Assessment’s (OEHHA) CalEnviroScreeen (CES) 3.0 dataset, to the 2,851 community water systems in the Drinking Water Tool.
-Current data displayed on the Drinking Water Tool shows values from CES 4.0, which used monitoring data from the State Water Resources Control Board (SWRCB) Water Quality Monitoring (WQM) database.
-The Drinking Water Tool currently contains data for arsenic, nitrates, hexavalent chromium, and 1,2,3-Trichloropropane.
-These four contaminants were selected due to their acute or carcinogenic health effects.
-Future iterations of this tool will include data on additional high priority contaminants.
-The CES 4.0 downloaded reported water quality results from 2011-2019 from the SWRCB WQM database for all active drinking water systems.
+Water quality data for the 2,918 water systems from the California Office of Environmental Health Hazard Assessment’s (OEHHA) CalEnviroScreeen (CES) 4.0 dataset received water quality estimates representing the 9-year system average for water delivered to the customer from 2011 to 2019.
+To calculate water quality estimates, OEHHA accessed and processed monitoring data from the State Water Resources Control Board (SWRCB) Water Quality Monitoring (WQM) database.
 “Active treated” samples were primarily evaluated, as these represent water delivered to the consumer.
 Delivered water could include sources sampled post-treatment or sampled from “untreated” sources.
 Approximately 3% of the data came from “raw” water samples because the systems had no treated or untreated source classifications.
 Complete methods used in CES 4.0 are available from OEHHA (CES 4.0, 2021).
-Only certain community water source characteristics are available for download, as indicated in the Community Water System layer metadata file.
-The drinking water contaminant data is available for download from OEHHA for community water systems (CES Indicator – Downloads).
+The drinking water contaminant data is available for download from OEHHA for public and state small water systems (CES Indicator – Downloads).

 Download the Metadata